ytdl-org/youtube-dl/README.md

 If you are want to download multiple videos and they don't have the same formats available, you can specify the order of preference using slashes, as in `-f 22/17/18`.
 You can also filter the video results by putting a condition in brackets, as in `-f "best[height=720]"` (or `-f "[filesize>10M]"`).
 This works for filesize, height, width, tbr, abr, vbr, asr, and fps and the comparisons <, <=, >, >=, =, != and for ext, acodec, vcodec, container, and protocol and the comparisons =, != .
 Formats for which the value is not known are excluded unless you put a question mark (?) after the operator.
 You can combine format filters, so  `-f "[height <=?
 720][tbr>500]"` selects up to 720p videos (or videos where the height is not known) with a bitrate of at least 500 KBit/s.
 Use commas to download multiple formats, such as `-f 136/137/mp4/bestvideo,140/m4a/bestaudio`.
 You can merge the video and audio of two formats into a single file using `-f <video-format>+<audio-format>` (requires ffmpeg or avconv), for example `-f bestvideo+bestaudio`.

+youtube-dl uses `-f bestvideo+bestaudio/best` if ffmpeg or avconv are installed (`best` is needed for videos that don't come from YouTube because they don't provide the audio and video in two different files).
+If you want to only download some dash formats (for example if you are not interested in getting videos with a resolution higher than 1080p), you can add `-f bestvideo[height<=?1080]+bestaudio/best` to your configuration file.

 # VIDEO SELECTION

 Videos can be filtered by their upload date using the options `--date`, `--datebefore` or `--dateafter`, they accept dates in two formats: